Garrett Sea Hunter Mark II Metal Detector

 If you want a submersible PI detector that really discriminates, look no further than the Sea Hunter Mark II.
 In Addition to providing standard discrimination, the Sea Hunter Mark II boasts a unique Discrete Elimination mode which enables it to discriminate unlike any other PI manufactured.
 Gone are those pesky pull tab signals when you’re trying to find rings.
 The Sea Hunter ignores a lot of trash that plagues conventional PI detectors and can find treasure at depths other submersibles can’t reach.
 Good to 200 feet!

 - Manufacturer Garrett

-- Short description on product list The Garrett Sea Hunter Mark II Metal Detector is ideal for beach, lake, and sea hunters.
+- Quick Look The Garrett Sea Hunter Mark II Metal Detector is ideal for beach, lake, and sea hunters.
 Cancels salt, minerals, foil & pulltabs.

 - SKU 14-1151970

 - Best for Advanced, Beach, Coin, Gold, Relic

 - 8" Search Coil